-The allegation must be raised with the Director of HR and the Student Services Manager, or where they are the subject of the allegation, the Chief Operating Officer should be contacted.
+The allegation must be raised with the HR Lead and the Student Services Manager, or where they are the subject of the allegation, the Chief Operating Officer should be contacted.

-In the case of allegations made by someone over the age of 18, the Student Services Manager and another qualified independent manager, will assess whether the student is considered a vulnerable adult and will inform the Director of HR as part of the investigation process.
+In the case of allegations made by someone over the age of 18, the Student Services Manager and another qualified independent manager, will assess whether the student is considered an adult at risk of harm and will inform the HR Lead as part of the investigation process.

-The Director of HR and Student Services Manager will then, with support from suitably experienced and senior Confetti personnel, immediately discuss the allegation with the Local Authority Designated Officer(s).
+The HR Lead and Student Services Manager will then, with support from suitably experienced and senior Confetti personnel, immediately discuss the allegation with the Local Authority Designated Officer(s).